openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Slider.md

 ## Using the "Action" Input

-The "action" input of the slider can be used for triggering an operation that will integrate the "value" input, that is,  **the slider's position,  ** as a parameter.
+The "action" input of the slider can be used for triggering an operation that will integrate the "value" input, that is,  **the slider's position**,  as a parameter.

 ![](../res/slider-print.png)

-|

-The "action" input must be connected to a function or a [box on "lambda" mode](LambdaMode) with one input or argument.
+*The "action" input must be connected to a function or a [box on "lambda" mode](LambdaMode) with one input or argument.*

 When the slider is moved, this function is called with the value of the "value" input as argument.

 To set or modify the function associated with the slider :